 The visible cost is the $11.99–$22.95 shipping line.
 The invisible costs are bigger and they are where most stores quietly lose money on the India lane.

 Most operators don't see this because their dashboards show order count and revenue, not time-quoted-vs-time-actual delta per order, broken down by destination country.
 That number is sitting in the Printful order export and the store's shipping policy copy — but reconciling them by hand once a week is a Sunday afternoon nobody has.
+For the framework to track these numbers properly, see our guide on getting contribution margin right and our P&L and cash flow guide.

 Tracking, RTO, and the lost-package playbook

 India-bound Printful shipments come with a tracking number on fulfillment.
 That number is usually a postal-format ID (USPS, Latvia Post, Royal Mail) that hands off to an Indian last-mile courier roughly 7–10 days into transit.
-The handoff is the most common point where tracking goes silent for 3–5 days before the Indian courier scans the package in.
+The handoff is the most common point where tracking goes silent for several days before the Indian courier scans the package in.

 Operator playbook for slipped India orders:

-• Business day 14 with no India scan: open a carrier trace via Printful support.
+- Business day 14 with no India scan: open a carrier trace via Printful support.
 Don't promise the customer a date — acknowledge the delay and confirm you're tracking it.
 Most resume movement within 5 days.

-• Business day 21 still no Indian scan: request a lost-shipment claim from Printful.
+- Business day 21 still no Indian scan: request a lost-shipment claim from Printful.
 They will typically reship at no production cost after 25 business days, sometimes earlier with documentation.

-• Address-format errors: India addresses often include floor, apartment, landmark, and PIN code on separate lines.
+- Address-format errors: India addresses often include floor, apartment, landmark, and PIN code on separate lines.
 Printful's address fields can compress these awkwardly.
 If checkout doesn't surface PIN code as required, undeliverable rates spike.

 The proactive version of this is a weekly export of India orders aged 15+ business days without an Indian scan.
 That list is the support team's Monday morning queue.
 Most stores don't run it because it requires joining Printful's API export against the store's order export against the carrier's tracking webhook — three systems, no native view.